Contrast-Security-OSS/docs/content/installation/net/NetInstallation.md

 ## System Requirements

-### Minimum
+Minimum requirements:

 * .NET Framework 4.5.1 present
 * 2 CPU
 * 4 GB memory

 > **Note:** Contrast 3.3.1 required .NET 4.5.2, but this requirement was reduced to 4.5.1 in Contrast 3.3.2.

-### Recommended
+Recommended requirements:

 * .NET Framework 4.5.1 present
 * 4+ CPU
 * 8+ GB memory

-## Before Beginning Installation
+## Get Started

-Confirm the following:
+Before beginning installation, confirm the following:

-* You have administrative access to the web server and the server is supported by Contrast
+* You have administrative access to a web server, and the server is supported by Contrast.
-* There is a deployed application to be analyzed and the web application [technology](installation-net.html#net-supported) is supported by Contrast
+* There is a deployed application to be analyzed, and the web application [technology](installation-net.html#net-supported) is supported by Contrast.
-* The server meets the minimum system requirements (see above)
+* The server meets the minimum **System Requirements** given in the previous section.
-* IIS can be restarted
+* IIS can be restarted.
-* The web server has network connectivity with TeamServer
+* The web server has network connectivity with Contrast.

-You are now ready to install the Contrast .NET Agent.
+Once these requirements are met, you're ready to install the Contrast .NET Agent.

 ## Installation

-To install the Contrast .NET Agent, follow these steps:
+To install the agent, complete the following steps:

-1. Log in to the Contrast TeamServer and select **Add an Application**.
+* Log in to the Contrast interface.
+* Click the button in the top navigation bar to **Add an Application**.
-2. Select the **.NET Agent** and click **Download Agent**.
-This will download a zip archive file (e.g. ***ContrastSetup_3.3.5.zip***).
-Note that you may need to specify proxy authentication information required by your network here before downloading the agent.
+* Select the **.NET Agent** in the dropdown menu, and click the button to **Download Agent**.
+This downloads a zip archive file (e.g., *ContrastSetup_3.3.5.zip*).

+> **Note:** You might need to specify proxy authentication information required by your network before downloading the agent.

-3. Extract the archive on the web server and run ***ContrastSetup.exe***.
-This will install the .NET Agent.
+* Extract the archive on the web server, and run *ContrastSetup.exe*.
+This installs the .NET agent.

-4. To start analyzing an application, simply point your browser to the web application and use the web application as you normally would: click on links, submit forms using normal data, etc.  The .NET Contrast Agent’s sensors will gather information about the application’s security, architecture, and libraries.
-The results of the Agent’s analysis can be viewed on Contrast Team Server.
+To start analyzing an application, use the web application as you normally would in your browser: click on links, submit forms using normal data, etc.  The .NET Contrast Agent’s sensors will gather information about the application’s security, architecture, and libraries.
+You can view the results of the agent’s analysis in the Contrast interface.

-## Silent/Headless Installation
+## Silent Installation

-The Contrast .NET Agent installer supports the command line options below.
-These options are "silent" and will not present the installer's user interface.
+The .NET agent installer supports the command line options below.
+These options are silent, which means that they don't require your interaction and don't present the installer's user interface.

-* Install: ```ContrastSetup.exe -s -norestart```
+* Install: `ContrastSetup.exe -s -norestart`

-* Install and Do Not Start the Contrast.NET Tray Application: ```ContrastSetup.exe -s -norestart StartTray=0```
+* Install and Do Not Start the Contrast.NET Tray Application: `ContrastSetup.exe -s -norestart StartTray=0`

-* Uninstall: ```ContrastSetup.exe -uninstall -s -norestart```
+* Uninstall: `ContrastSetup.exe -uninstall -s -norestart`

-* Repair: ```ContrastSetup.exe -s -repair```
+* Repair: `ContrastSetup.exe -s -repair`

 ## Customize Configuration

-You may wish to customize the behavior of the .NET Agent to better suit your needs.
+If you want to customize the agent's behavior to better suit your needs, follow the instructions in these articles:

 * [Configure Proxy, Performance, Logging, and Analysis](installation-netconfig.html)